dianeangelieyu/Olist_MySQL_Data_Analysis/README.md

 ## Overview

-This project analyzes the **Olist e-commerce dataset** using SQL to answer business questions related to customer spending, revenue performance, product categories, and customer purchasing behavior.
+This project analyzes the **Olist E-Commerce Dataset** using SQL to answer business questions related to customer spending, revenue performance, product categories, and customer purchasing behavior.

 The analysis focuses on:
 - Customer spending and segmentation